-OFFENSE: Weapons, drugs, or substances portrayed to be drugs or paraphernalia, under the influence of any illegal substances or inhalant, violation of prescription/non-prescription medication policy, extortion, false fire alarms, possession of a caustic substance.
+OFFENSE: Weapons, drugs, or substances portrayed to be drugs or paraphernalia, under the influence of any illegal substances or inhalant, violation of prescription/non-prescription medication policy, distribution of an illegal substance, extortion, false fire alarms, possession of a caustic substance.
 Threat to school or general population.
 In possession of/under the influence of alcohol.
-CONSEQUENCE: Long-term to maximum suspension Allowed by law: full calendar year.
-Police intervention.
+Sexual harrassment, lewd proposals, taking, sending or showing nude photos, indecent exposure, recording sexual acts, or any other acts that are sexual in nature on school grounds or on a school bus.
+Accessing pornography on a school device at any time.
+Breaking or entering a school building or facility.